Basis-Theory/docs/source/includes/elements/_errors.md

 }
 ```

-needs some work here to be specific to hosted elements
+needs some work here to be specific to elements